Sergi Guardiola: Córdoba

 On 2 July 2017, Guardiola signed a two-year contract with second-division side Córdoba after cutting ties with Granada.
 On 20 December, he scored a hat-trick in a 5–0 home rout of CF Reus Deportiu.

 On 13 March 2018, Guardiola agreed to a four-year extension at the Andalusians, raising his release clause to €15 million.
 On 22 June, after netting 22 goals and narrowly avoiding relegation, he signed a one-year loan deal with Getafe CF in La Liga.

 Guardiola made his debut in the Spanish top flight on 31 August 2018, replacing Ángel late into the 0–0 home draw with Real Valladolid.

 Valladolid

 On 25 January 2019, Valladolid reached an agreement with Córdoba for the transfer of Guardiola, who signed a contract until 2023.
 He scored eight league goals in 35 appearances during the 2019–20 season, his best input in the top tier.

 On 31 August 2021, after Valladolid's relegation, Guardiola was loaned to Rayo Vallecano also in the main division.
-Back to Valladolid for the 2022–23 campaign, with the side back in the top flight, he played 15 goalless matches before joining Cádiz CF of the same league on loan on 31 January 2023, with a conditional obligatory buyout clause.
+Back to Valladolid for the 2022–23 campaign, with the side back in the top flight, he played 15 goalless matches before leaving.

+Cádiz

+On 31 January 2023, Guardiola joined Cádiz CF of the same league on loan, with a conditional obligatory buyout clause.
+The clause was officially exercised on 1 July, with the player signing a permanent two-year deal.

+Guardiola left the club in July 2024, following their relegation.

+Later career

+On 4 September 2024, Guardiola returned to Rayo Vallecano on a one-year contract.
+In June 2025, the 34-year-old rejoined Córdoba on a deal of the same duration.